gyuchulm/raspberry4_mopidy_audio_loop/README.md

 - Raspberry pi zero
 - Pirate Audio Headphone Amp

-# we have many option to listen music / sound
+# We have many option to video looper made with Raspberry pi!
 but I want to build some simple audio / podcast player without concerns! there are so many video looper but not many audio loopers with Raspberry pi so I found the projects and forked this projects, and will edit some features!